cloud104/automated-tests/executors/postman/prometheus-pushgateway/README.md

 ## Verifications:

 - Checks if the health endpoint is as expected.
 (Expected: "OK")
-- checks whether the application is ready to serve traffic.
+- Checks whether the application is ready to serve traffic.
 (Expected: "OK")
 - Checks if it is possible to send a random metric through an http request.
 (Expected status code: "200")